NCAR/geocat-datafiles/CONTRIBUTING.md

 Please refer to the [GeoCAT website](https://geocat.ucar.edu/) for an overview of the GeoCAT project and relevant resources.

-Below are some guidelines for adding new files to geocat-datafiles.
+Below are guidelines for adding new files to geocat-datafiles:

 # Policies for adding new files